samkatt/human-bo/README.md

 ### To do

+- [ ] Reproduce previous results.
-- [ ] Test whether Wandb reporting works as intended.
+- [ ] Handle different kernels.
 - [ ] Figure out normalization and standardization.
-- [ ] Handle different kernels.
-- [ ] Reproduce previous results.
 - [ ] Test new models.
 - [ ] Fix all tensorflow warnings.
 - [ ] Massive clean up: